 Amethyst is the last gemstone listed in the third row of the High Priest's breastplate (Exodus 28:19 and 39:12).
-The Bible word itself is derived from the Hebrew word achlamah (Strong's Concordance #H306) and means "dream stone" according to Strong's Exhaustive Concordance.
+This Biblical word is derived from the Hebrew word achlamah (Strong's Concordance #H306) and means "dream stone" according to Strong's Exhaustive Concordance.
 The BDB states the word likely refers to a purple stone.
 It also translates achlamah as amethyst just like Strong's.

-The twelfth foundation gemstone used in the New Jerusalem (Revelation 21:20) is called in the Greek amethustos (Strong's #G271), which is used only in this verse in the entire New Testament.
+The twelfth foundation gemstone used in the New Jerusalem (Revelation 21:20) is called in the Greek amethustos (Strong's #G271), which is used only in this verse.
 It means a rock that is believed to prevent intoxication or make someone "not drunk."
-Strong's translates this word as "amethyst" and Thayer's lexicon states the word refers to an amethyst that has both a violet and purple color.
-All ten Bibles used in this series also translate this Greek word as this precious stone.
+Strong's and Thayer's Lexicon translates this word as "amethyst," with Thayer's adding it has both a violet and purple color.

-In the fifteenth century, amethyst was believed to control evil thoughts, make a person generally smarter and give them the ability to be a shrewd in business.
+In the fifteenth century A.D., amethyst was believed to control evil thoughts, make a person generally smarter and give them the ability to be a shrewd in business.
 It also, according to legend, gave soldiers the ability not to be harmed in battle and be victorious over their enemies.
-Amethyst was also believed to aid those in capturing wild animals (Curious Lore of Precious Stones, page 58).
+It was also believed to aid those in capturing wild animals (Curious Lore of Precious Stones, page 58).